danielittlewood0/danielittlewood.xyz/src/notes/website-documentation.md

 details.
 This site isn't really anonymous (my name is all over it), so I'm not going to bother switching at this time.

+## Email Forwarding

+If you want to get in touch with me, the address `admin@danielittlewood.xyz` at the top of the page will be [forwarded to my personal email][NearlyFreeSpeech-email-forwarding].
+I've done this to avoid getting inundated with spam, or by opportunistic robots trying to check which services I'm subscribed to.
+Gmail has a feature which lets you direct dummy accounts to a single inbox, but that ties you into their service (whereas I can use any private email provider I like with this setup).

 ## HTTPS